valbok/simsigdec/README.md

 The application is splitted out by few layers.

 * Core - is a scanner through sequences.
 And some utilities.
-* Objects - separates jobs between threads, gets result from them using Qt signals/slots.
+* Server - gets connection from gui users.
+Each connection is a list of file that need to proccess.
+The server splits the files to batches and creats few tasks that will be executed in separate threads using thread pool.
+Result will be sent as a JSON to client.
 * Gui - visualizations of tasks.

 Requirements